BNasmith/PTForsyth/PTFWorkofChrist.md

 approach the New Testament and endeavour to find what is really the will of God concerning
 Christ and what Christ did.
-Doctrine and life are really two sides of one Christianity ; and they are equally indispensable, because Chris- tianity is living truth.
+Doctrine and life are really two sides of one Christianity; and they are equally indispensable, because Chris- tianity is living truth.
 It is not merely truth; it is not simply life.
 It is living truth.
-The modern man says that doctrine which does not pass into life is dead ; and then the mistake he makes is that he wants to turn it into life directly, and to politicise it, perhaps ; whereas it works in- directly.
+The modern man says that doctrine which does not pass into life is dead; and then the mistake he makes is that he wants to turn it into life directly, and to politicise it, perhaps; whereas it works in- directly.
 The experience of many centuries,